erroxml/Honeybee-scRNA-seq/README.md

-This is the original code for honeybee single-cell transcriptome sequencing
+This is the original code for honeybee single-cell transcriptome sequencing.